Suzuki Fronte: Fronte 360 (LC10)

 The LC10 was introduced with great fanfare and a large marketing campaign, which included television commercials.
 First reaching dealerships on 27 May 1967, market response was immediate and strong.
 While the original target production was 3000 per month, this was soon nearly tripled.
 Monthly production remained above 8000 until the end of the LC10's life.
 A new, additional factory in Iwata was opened in August 1967 to add supplementary capacity.
+As production ramped up, minor running changes were made: little details like the shape of the turn signal lights were changed, while the chrome windshield surround was made thinner a few months into production; early Deluxe and Super Deluxe models also received clear headlight covers but later these were reserved for the sporty variants.
+The Fronte soon received a very minor update reflecting stricter safety laws; as of October 1968 it sported a driver's side integrated headrest, seat belts up front, and turn signal flashers on all four corners.

 While in overall a fairly simple and light car, the triple carburettors were awkwardly located at the front of the engine, behind the rear seat.
 To adjust them, a mechanic would have to reach through a small egg-shaped opening from the rear seat.
 Another complaint touched on the car's near absence of luggage space.
-The rear lights and the front indicators used the same lenses, only of different colors.
 There was even a brochure made of a US-market Fronte 360, complete with miles-per-hour speedo and uncovered sealed-beam headlights, but most likely none were brought over.
-The Fronte soon received a very minor update reflecting stricter safety laws; as of October 1968 it sported a driver's side integrated headrest, seat belts up front, and turn signal flashers on all four corners.

-In November 1968 came the Suzuki Fronte SS 360 with 36 PS, with the sportier yet Suzuki Fronte SSS to follow in April 1970.
+In November 1968 came the Suzuki Fronte SS 360 with 36 PS, with the sportier yet Suzuki Fronte SSS following in April 1970.
 The SS was the quickest kei-car yet, managing to break the twenty second barrier in reaching 400 metres from standing with 19.95 seconds.
 The car had different wheels and also featured a rev counter.
 It was introduced with an unusual marketing stunt: racing driver Stirling Moss and TT-winning motorcycle racer Mitsuo Itoh were engaged to drive two SS Frontes (one red, one pale yellow) on a high-speed demonstration journey along Italy's 750 km Autostrada del Sole leading from Milan to Napoli.
 In the end, the average speed attained was 122.44 km/h, respectable for a car with an engine smaller than those of most motorcycles.
 The original car currently resides in Suzuki's museum in Hamamatsu.
 In 1969 the "SS Standard" model also appeared, with the powerful engine but with a minimum of trim, specifically intended for competition purposes.